-The Feuerstein Center of Jerusalem, formerly known as the International Center for the Enhancement of Learning Potential (ICELP), was established and is led by internationally-renowned psychologist Dr. Reuven Feuerstein, a student of Dr. Jean Piaget at the University of Geneva.
-Dr. Feuerstein believes that with rigorous intervention, compromised intellectual functioning can be substantially enhanced through a comprehensive system of evaluation and treatment involving intensive mediation.
+Dr. Feuerstein was a student of Dr. Jean Piaget at the University of Geneva.
+He believes that with rigorous intervention, compromised intellectual functioning can be substantially enhanced through a comprehensive system of evaluation and treatment involving intensive mediation.

 The Center, both in Jerusalem and in association with its international clinical affiliates located in over 30 countries, has had significant success treating young students with “achievement gaps” in school.
 With proper intervention, the Center has helped struggling students reach their grade level.
 The Center also works with individuals with cognitive deficits ranging from Down syndrome, autism and ADHD (attention-deficit hyperactivity disorder), to dementias and acquired brain disorders such as stroke and traumatic brain injury.